gchq/gaffer-doc/docs/development-guide/example-deployment/writing-the-schema.md

 ## Elements Schema

-In Gaffer an element refers to any object in the graph, i.e. your nodes (vertexes) and edges.
+In Gaffer, an element refers to any object in the graph, i.e. your entities and edges.
 To set up a graph we need to tell Gaffer what objects are in the graph and the properties they have.
 The standard way to do this is a JSON config file in the schema directory.
 The filename can just be called something like `elements.json`, the name is not special as all files under the `schema`